SINTEF/olmo/documentation/InfluxDB_cheatsheet.md

 Drop a datapoint need to happen by filtering on time:

     DELETE FROM "drilling" WHERE time > '2022-06-05 15:10:42' and time < '2022-06-07 03:20:42'

+Some user commands:

+    CREATE USER username WITH PASSWORD 'password'
+    GRANT READ ON database_name TO username
+    SHOW GRANTS FOR username